This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

-Located on the southwest side of the island, Anse Dufour is one of the most authentic beach in Martinique.
-Its shades of blue, its white sand and its colored fishermen’s houses all charm thousands of visitors each year.
+Anse Dufour is one of the most authentic beaches in Martinique.
 It is an ideal place to observe sea turtles, and green sea turtles in particular.
-There are many of them, and are the bay’s main attraction.
-You can combine an exploration of the area with Anse Noire, which lies just a few hundred meters away.
+You can combine snorkeling with an exploration of the area with Anse Noire, which lies just a few hundred yards away.

 Anse Dufour beach, Martinique

-How to get to Anse Dufour snorkeling spot?
+How to get to the Anse Dufour snorkeling spot

-Anse Dufour is located in Anses d’Arlet, on the southwest coast of the island.
+Anse Dufour is located in Anses d’Arlet, on the southwest coast of the island of Martinique.
 From Fort-de-France, take the A1 to the airport, then the N5 south for a few miles.
-Turn right on D7, following the signs to Anses d’Arlet.
+Turn right on D7, and follow the signs to Anses d’Arlet.

-Halfway between Trois Îlets and Anses d’Arlet, leave the main road and head for Anse Dufour, well signposted.
-There are many places to park near the beach, in the parking area or along the road.
-It takes about 40 minutes by car (20mi/35km) from Fort-de-France when the traffic is light.
+Halfway between Trois Îlets and Anses d’Arlet, leave the main road and head for Anse Dufour, which is well sign-posted.
+There are many places to park near the beach, including in the parking area or along the road.
+It takes about 40 minutes by car (20mi) from Fort-de-France when the traffic is light.

 Anse Dufour snorkeling map, Martinique